informatics-isi-edu/ermrest/user-doc/acls.md

 table.
 When not configured locally, the effective table-level ACL is inherited from the schema.

-During table creation, the *owner* is set to the requesting client or to `null` if the client is also an owner of the table; all other table ACLs are set to `null` if not otherwise specified in the request.
+During table creation, the *owner* defaults to the requesting client or to `null` if the client is also an owner of the table at the time of creation; all other table ACLs are set to `null` if not otherwise specified in the request.

 [Dynamic table-level ACL bindings](#dynamic-table-acls) can augment table-level ACLs to enable access to only a subset of data rows.
+The presence of dynamic ACL bindings for data retrieval access modes suppresses a `403 Forbidden` response which would otherwise be generated in the absence of a static ACL granting read access;
+instead, a `200 OK` response is generated where any denied row is absent from the result set.

-All static and dynamic table ACLs are disjunctively considered when deciding access.
+All static and dynamic table ACLs are disjunctively considered when deciding row access.
+Any access denied decision for data modifying requests will continue to raise a `403 Forbidden` response.

 #### Column ACLs